Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 How you like that:

-Solutions that allow document recognition through artificial intelligence (AI) are becoming increasingly popular because we save a significant amount of time thanks to them.
-One of the popular choices for Entrepreneurs is ABBYY FlexiCapture.
+Solutions that allow document recognition through artificial intelligence (AI) are becoming increasingly popular because they save us a significant amount of time.
+One popular choice for entrepreneurs is Russian ABBYY FlexiCapture.
 I tested it with other members of The Story.
-How good is the popular OCR (Optical Character Recognition), which has been developed to improve accounting systems?
+How good is the popular OCR (Optical Character Recognition), which has been developed to improve accounting systems and overall business processes?

 Let's start with important information: the system doesn't work "straight out of the box."
 It requires the configuration and creation of an appropriate data infrastructure.